 Scottsdale personal injury lawyer, Clark Watkin, who rides motorcycles

-and has spent over 38 years as a trial attorney.
-Clark will take the time
+and has spent 40 years as a trial attorney.
+Clark will take the time needed

 your rights to fair and full compensation from negligent motorists and

 their auto insurance companies.

 Clark Watkin reputation for excellence not only benefits you and your family

 in obtaining the best legal assistance, it also means that liability insurance